Table of contents

 Any time a single word can be broken into two (keyword vs. key word), you have an opportunity for ranking in the search engine results pages (SERPs).
 Whenever you pay attention to your target audience’s search queries and use them to describe your product, ranking is possible.
 In fact, there are a lot more ranking opportunities rolling around in your site’s content than you might think.

-Unfortunately, those ranking opportunities aren’t always good, grand and wonderful.
+Yet, those ranking opportunities aren’t always good, grand, and wonderful.
 Sometimes, they can be ranking pitfalls.
-If you need clarity, think of all the times you or someone else might have searched “Company, scam”.
+If you need clarity, consider all the times you or someone else might have searched “Company, scam”.

 While reading this article, keep the above in mind.
-You can accidentally rank for terms you don’t want associated with your company or product by introducing a few stray words into your content.
+You can accidentally rank for terms you don’t want to be associated with your company or product by introducing a few stray words into your content.

 Did You Know: Traditional marketing uses key terms and phrases

-In television commercials, radio ads, direct marketing flyers, guerrilla marketing and more, you’ll find instances of key words and phrases.
+In television commercials, radio ads, direct marketing flyers, guerrilla marketing, and more, you’ll find instances of keywords and phrases.
 Some are in bold, some are in italics, some are just repeated, but they’re all key to the campaign.

 Because this is a business and your business website, red would become one of your key terms (due to brand).
 Widgets would also become one of your key terms, and red widgets, your key phrase.

-With this in mind, you might:
+With this in mind, you can:

 - Create a site page about red widgets.